jeske/netcon/README.md

 the reported data for these services meets a set of pre-determined triggers, the people responsible for those services can be notified.

-* Why write Netcon?
+## What is different about Netcon?

-Netcon is unique in that one of the primary goals is to separate the discovery of individual errors from the notification process.
-Some systems do this by layering a notification suppression system on top of a montoring and notification system (see QOS/Giraffe).
-However, in Netcon these two components understand each other and work together.
+One of Netcon's primary goals is to separate the discovery of individual errors from the notification process.

-The result is simple.
 Instead of receiving individual notifications about service problems, which can often include tens or hundreds of notifications, with Netcon the user receives strictly time-periodic updates of the system state during an incident.
-For example, you might receive one page every five minutes during an incident, each one telling you how many service failures are still pending on that incident, followed by a page indicating that the incident is resolved and cleared.
+For example, you might receive one notification every five minutes during an incident, each one telling you how many service failures are still pending on that incident, followed by a notification when the incident is resolved and cleared.

+Another primary goal of Netcon is to configure failure conditions not only in terms of discerete failure events (such as service-down), but also in terms of the predicted time to reach a failure threshold.
+For example, Netcon can be configured to alert you when it's predicted that available diskspace will reach <10% in less than 12 hours.
+To do this prediction, it uses a simple linear regression of available disk-space over a few time periods.

+## What else does Netcon do?

-The Netcon server uses a uniform and extendable metric naming scheme.
-The same history that records the CPU usage of a machine over time is used to record the duration of a trigger or failure -- allowing either to leverage display or graphing capabilities.
+The Netcon data collection uses a uniform and extendable naming scheme for storing service status metrics.
+The same history that records the CPU usage of a machine over time is used to record the duration of a trigger or failure -- allowing both to leverage the same display and graphing capabilities.
 This makes it easy to build up many layers to the system.
-For example, by indicating to Netcon the user-impact of an incident, Netcon can report on the user-percieved impact of failures over time.
+For example, by setting up an agent to report to Netcon the user-impact of an incident, Netcon can report on the user-percieved impact of failures over time.

 Netcon's basic architecture borrows my favorite features from other tools.
 Like QOS, it has a lightweight data-collection agent which